equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

         webhook: http://api:8080/monitor-batch-status
 ```

 `webhook` is an optional URL to the Radix application component or job component, which will be called when any of this job-component running job or batch states are changed.
-Only changes are sent by POST method with a `application/json` `ContentType` in a [state of a batch format](../../guides/jobs/#get-a-state-of-a-batch).
+Only changes are sent by POST method with a `application/json` `ContentType` in a [batch event format](../../guides/jobs/#get-a-state-of-a-batch).

-`notifications` and `webhook` can be specified on a job component configuration level and/or on `environmentConfig` level.
-Property in the `environmentConfig` will override those on the component level, if present.

-> * Only a Radix application component or job component name can be used as a domain in the URL
-> * Only private port of the specified component can be used.
-If this component has only public port - a second port need to be added and used

 ### `monitoringConfig`